exercism/gleam/concepts/io/about.md

 # About

-Like most programming language Gleam has "side effects", so functions can read with and change the state of the world, as well as returning a value.
+Like most programming language Gleam has "side effects", so functions can read and change the state of the world, as well as returning a value.

 The `gleam/io` module in the Gleam standard library provides functions for printing strings to the console.